sait-wbdv/winter-2022/content/cpnt-262/lessons/day-12.md

 - Conditionals
   - excellent for error handling

+#### Arrays

+- Try to avoid using **mutable** array methods. instead make use of **immutable** array methods.
+These will work with the original data, but not change it.
+Allowing you to reuse it many times over -[read this article](https://www.sitepoint.com/immutable-array-methods-javascript/)

 ### Higher Order Functions

 If regular for loops are easy and you want more, explore the following higher order functions that are great at working with arrays